Archiving Reproductive Health

-On 25th May 2018, Irish citizens voted to remove the controversial “8th Amendment” to the Irish Constitution, opening the way for the introduction of legislation governing the termination of pregnancy in the State.
+On 25th May 2018, Irish citizens voted to remove the controversial ‘8th Amendment’ to the Irish Constitution, opening the way for the introduction of legislation governing the termination of pregnancy in the State.

 The lead-up to the referendum included a number of campaigns from grassroots organisations and volunteers, and took place primarily over social media.
 In particular, a number of initiatives emerged whose aim was to tell stories of personal experiences of abortion.
 These initiatives collected and published stories from ordinary women, giving a voice to a previously silent group, and developing a public capacity to empathise with their experiences.

-This project aims to:
+The Archiving Reproductive Health project aims to:

 - Ingest material from the six collaborating organisations for long term preservation in the DRI

 - Develop best practice for archiving social media

 - Create a registry of at-risk reproductive health archives and support further ingest to the DRI

 - Carry out social science research into best practice, ethics and legalities of archiving this material

 - Provide training and expertise to reproductive health archives in archival best practice